 Fourth, reach out to lift someone else.

 My first year of teaching didn’t look anything like the inspirational movie I can created in my mind.
 I was coming into a class mid-year, and I had the classes no one wanted to teach.
-I actually had other teachers say sorry to me before I even knew why.
+5 Ways to Deal with Challenges I actually had other teachers say sorry to me before I even knew why.
 My life was filled with fist fights, apathetic students, a crumbling personal relationship and a car accident.
 No other time in my life can compare with the despair I felt at this time.
 But then something happened; I decided that if I was going to find my way I would have to loose myself in service.
 I started working on family history, attending the temple weekly and started to look for the good in each of my students.
 Nothing liberates from our hardships faster than relieving another’s burdens.

 Lastly, I seem to do better during hard times if I can keep a larger perspective on my progress and on the trial itself.
 Attitude is everything.

 I wrote a few posts ago how I have a long list of things to do better on.
 One response from a friend and mentor was that I am more than a list and should focus on more important things like scripture study and prayer.
 She is completely right.
 I need to remember that I am a work in progress and there is nothing wrong with that.